 Note: Beginning in June 2021, you can create multiple analytics extensions connections for a site, including multiple connection for the same type of extension (you are presently limited to a single Einstein Discovery analytics extension for each site).
-For details, see What’s New in Tableau Online.
+For details, see What’s New in Tableau Cloud.

 Security requirements and configuration